Skip to main content

 • a continuing professional development seminar taken by an accountant or a lawyer.

-In general, they include:
+In general, education providers include:

 • any university, university college or technical college either in Hong Kong or overseas;

-• any technical institute, industrial training centre, vocational training centre or skills centre in Hong Kong ;
+• any technical institute, industrial training centre, vocational training centre or skills centre in Hong Kong;

 • any Government school or other school registered or exempted from registration under the Education Ordinance;